prashantgupta24/automatic-mouse-mover/README.md

 ## Stable build.
 Might not be willing to add anything new unless something breaks with macOS versions.

 I would like to keep this app as simple as possible.
 Hence I will not be adding more functionality to it.
-Feel free to fork it and add your own.
 Thanks for everyone who contributed in making it awesome!

+If you would like new features, feel free to check out: https://github.com/Resousse/automatic-mouse-mover

 # Presenting the minimalistic Automatic-Mouse-Mover(AMM) app!